owanturist/react-impulse/README.md

 ## API

 A core concept of the library is the `InnerStore` class.
-It is a mutable wrapper around a mutable value that allows to prevent unnecessary re-renders.
+It is a mutable wrapper around an immutable value that allows to prevent unnecessary re-renders.
 The class provides an API to get and set the value, and to observe changes.
 There are hooks built on top of the API for convenient usage in React components.

 ### `InnerStore.of`